31 Plaubel

 35 Kodex No.1

 United States 1939 – Compact – 35 mm – Rare.
-The Kodak 35 Kodex No.1 made its debut just prior to World War 2 as Kodak’s inaugural 35mm still camera produced in the USA.
-It embodied simplicity and an efficient design, serving as an affordable entry point to Kodak’s product lineup.
-Priced at just $14.50 … Read more13 Kodak
+The Kodak 35 Kodex No.1 made its debut just prior to World War 2 as Kodak’s first 35mm still camera produced in the USA (the 1934 Kodak Retina 117, the first camera to use the 35mm cartridge, was actually built in Germany) It embodied simplicity … Read more13 Kodak

 35 Kodex No.1